 - Dehumidifiers absorb moisture from the air into desiccant materials.

-- The air to be dried, or process air, is ducted through the rotor in one air stream.
+- The air to be dried, or processed, is ducted through the rotor in one air stream.

 - The rotor brings the moist desiccant to the reactivation air stream to heat it up.